What is Wide Format Inkjet Printing?

 Printing media is manufactured with ink compatibility in mind.
-A particular roll of vinyl may be specially treated to receive solvent and eco solvent inks.
+A particular roll of vinyl may be specially treated to receive solvent and eco-solvent inks.
 But it may not work for an aqueous ink printer.

 UV inks dry or harden, instantaneously on coming in contact with the print media.
 There is no time for the liquid inks to seep, run or blur.
-This means that UV inks can be printed on just about any coated or uncoated substrate that you can think off.
+The curing process simply involves exposure to UV light and also does not employ any heat for the same.

 UV ink printing machines are media independent, in the sense that you can feed in just about any kind of paper or plastic in them and still be assured of a good print.

 UV ink printers do not have any heaters as the inks do not evaporate in the traditional sense of the word.
 This leads to considerable savings in power, while running the machines.

 UV inks do not seep or percolate into the substrate they are deposited on.
 Since the inks dry instantaneously on coming in contact with the print media, they do not get absorbed in the same.

 Let us say, we want to give an embossed effect to just the logo in a large poster.
 To do this, the print heads repeatedly pass over the logo all the while adding more and more layers of ink on that location.

 In addition to white, UV printers can also be configured with clear inks.
 Clear inks are used to create an additional layer of clear film on prints.
 Moreover, this layer can have a gloss or matt finish.

 For example, a visiting card may be wholly matte, but just the company logo has a shiny gloss finish.
 Thus clear inks are used to highlight certain areas of the image.

 Here is a chart that lists the strengths and shortcomings of the Aqueous, Solvent, Eco-Solvent, Latex and UV Inkjet Inks discussed above.

 It talks about the various factors you should keep in mind before making a purchase decision on your wide-format inkjet printer.
-That post is meant as a guide highlighting the pitfalls to consider as well when you go shopping for your next printer.
+It highlights the pitfalls that you need to consider when you go shopping for a commercial printer.

 We strongly recommend reading both these parts.
 Especially if you are an entrepreneur who is thinking of starting a digital printing business – the knowledge will come in very handy.
 And if you are already an established printer in the industry, then these posts might be a great place for us to start a conversation.